Mailbiz/Mailbiz.Woocommerce.Plugin/readme.txt

 == Description ==

-Mailbiz is a service that provides several tools for e-commerces.
+[Mailbiz](https://www.mailbiz.com.br/) is a service that provides several tools for e-commerces.

-This plugin allows for Mailbiz clients to easily integrate with our stack.
+This plugin allows for Mailbiz clients to easily integrate with our platform.
-It adds a config page in the admin panel with options and a easy way of inserting the integration key.
+It adds a config page in the admin panel with options and an easy way of inserting the integration key.
 It also inserts scripts that load our products and services and also allows for data tracking in WooCommerce for advanced features.

 == Frequently Asked Questions ==

 = How to get an integration key? =

-You have have a paid subscription to Mailbiz to get an integration key and be able to use our services.
+You have to have a paid subscription to Mailbiz to get an integration key and be able to use our services.

 == Changelog ==

-= 1.0.2 =
+= 1.0.3 =
-* First version of the plugin to be published in Wordpress.
+* First version of the plugin to be published in the Wordpress Plugin Directory.

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.3 =
-* First version of the plugin to be published in Wordpress.
+* First version of the plugin to be published in the Wordpress Plugin Directory.